 Students usually identify an advisor during the early stages of graduate study and are often involved in independent research from the start of the program.
 Each student, in collaboration with their advisor, develops a unique program of study that includes both coursework and independent research, and prepares the students for careers in academia and industry.

 As well as distinct master's degree programs in Master of Arts in Design Engineering (MADE), Innovation Management and Entrepreneurship (PRIME) and Biomedical Engineering, the School of Engineering includes the following research areas:

-- The Chemical, Biochemical, and Environmental Engineering program (CBE) applies chemical and engineering sciences to emerging technologies and their impacts on human health and the environment.
+- The Chemical and Environmental Engineering (ChEE) applies chemical and engineering sciences to emerging technologies and their impacts on human health and the environment.
 Specific research thrusts include environmental remediation, biotechnology, biotransport processes, chemical nanoscience, carbon–based materials, and thermal and electrochemical energy conversion.

 - The Electrical and Computer Engineering group is divided into solid state and quantum electronics (SSQE) and computer engineering.
 Research topics include projects in experimental laser sciences, semiconductors, optoelectronics, condensed matter physics, nanoscience and technology, biophotonics, and bioengineering.
 The computer engineering group has topics in multimedia signal processing, medical imaging, computer vision, 3D photography, speech processing, image understanding, design and test of digital integrated circuits, computer architecture, physical integrated circuit design, and nanoscale system design.